packjpg/packARC/Readme.txt

 programs.
 He's the one to thank for my software running smoothly and not causing you any trouble.

-The official homepage of packJPG, packMP3, packPNM, packARI and packARC is currently maintained by HTW Aalen University staff.
+The official developer blog for packJPG is hosted by encode.ru.

 packARC uses UPX compression for smaller executable sizes.
 UPX is freely available from http://upx.sourceforge.net/.